The Broughton Knox Study Centre

 Great effort has gone into collecting original sources and tools for studying the Christian Faith.
 Beyond its usefulness for undergraduate study and postgraduate research, the library is a precious depository of Christian culture.

 Serious reading is vital to the study of theology.
 All courses at the College have lists of required and recommended reading, making the Library a vital part of the life of every student.
-Students can also access much of the recommended reading via the library intranet and the college’s e-learning platform, affectionately known as Phoebe.
+Students can also access much of the recommended reading via the library intranet and the College’s Learner Management System, called Canvas.

 E-learning is increasingly a feature of the GWC learning culture.
 The Wi-Fi network insures online connectivity to all students across the campus and student residence.
 A computer lab is located in the Study Centre, so that no student is without computer access.